 - Streptococcus equi equi (also known as strangles)

 - Clostridium difficile

-The Equine Medical Center’s biosecurity measures and isolation facility ensure a safe hospital environment for all of our patients.
+The Equine Medical Center’s biosecurity measures and isolation facility ensure a safe hospital environment for all patients.

-Our state-of-the-art Isolation Unit provides a critical service to the mid-Atlantic region by allowing horses with potentially contagious diseases to be physically separated from hospitalized horses and the general equine population to minimize the risk of patient-to-patient infection.
-The Isolation Unit, a biosafety level 2 facility, also provides:
+The Equine Center's state-of-the-art Isolation Unit provides a critical service to the mid-Atlantic region, physically separating horses with potentially contagious diseases from hospitalized horses and the general equine population to minimize the risk of patient-to-patient infection.
+The Isolation Unit is a Biosafety Level 2 facility that provides the following:

-Biosecurity measures are as important at referral hospitals as they are at each farm.
-At our hospital, any horse suspected to have an infectious disease will be admitted to the Isolation Unit to limit exposure of animals and personnel.
-This is essential for the prevention of disease outbreaks in the hospital population.
+Biosecurity measures are as important at referral hospitals as they are at farms.
+At the Equine Center, any horse suspected to have an infectious disease will be admitted to the Isolation Unit to limit exposure of animals and personnel.
+This practice is essential for the prevention of disease outbreaks in the hospital population.

 We adhere to strict biosecurity guidelines throughout the hospital and follow rigorous cleaning protocols: